shakes76/PatternFlow/recognition/ISIC_Segmentation_UNet_s4587209/readme.md

 - Leaky ReLU alpha parameter (Zero substitution value) = 0.1
 - Model optimizer = 'adam'
 - If the dataset should be shuffled (Set to True be default)
+### Training/ Validating/ Testing data split justification
+A dataset split for training/ validating/ testing was decided to be 80%/10%/10% of the ISIC dataset.
+This was due to the large amount of data present in the dataset, where I hypothesised that 20% of the dataset was large enough for validation and testing.
+### Accuracy and Loss performance metric justification

-The accuracy and loss metric measured for training is the dice similarity coefficient, to achieve what was asked in the assessment specification.
+The accuracy and loss metric measured for training is the dice similarity coefficient, which was selected to achieve what was asked in the assessment specification.
 ## Accuracy of the model
 Trained models with this architecture was able to consistently achieve a dice similarity coefficient of greater or equal to 80% in training, validation, and testing.
 With the default parameters, the following performance was achieved: